Patricia Rozema

 Patricia Rozema (born 20 August 1958) is a Canadian film director, writer and producer.
-She was part of a loosely-affiliated group of filmmakers to emerge in 1980s from Toronto known as the Toronto New Wave.
+She was part of a loosely-affiliated group of filmmakers who emerged in the 1980s from Toronto, Canada, known as the Toronto New Wave.

 Early life

 Rozema was born in Kingston, Ontario and raised in Sarnia, Ontario.
 Her parents, Jacoba Berandina (née Vos) and Jan Rozema, were Dutch Calvinists.
 Television was severely restricted and she did not go to a movie theatre until she was 16 years old.
 Rozema studied philosophy and English literature at Calvin College in Michigan.

 Film career

 After a brief stint as a print and then television journalist (CBC Television's The Journal), Rozema directed her first feature, I've Heard the Mermaids Singing (1987), a serious comedy starring Sheila McCarthy about a loner named Polly who is an art gallery secretary and aspiring photographer.
 At the 1987 Cannes Film Festival, I've Heard the Mermaids Singing won the Prix de la Jeunesse.
 In 1993, the Toronto International Film Festival ranked it ninth in the Top 10 Canadian Films of All Time, with Rozema becoming the first female director to have a film on the list.
 The film did not appear on the updated 2004 version.

 In 1990, Rozema directed White Room, a neo-noir starring McCarthy, Kate Nelligan, Margot Kidder, and Maurice Godin.
 Writing in The Washington Post, Rita Kempley described it as "a suburban gothic fairy tale, a work of dark, conflicted magic that might have been cut from Blue Velvet by Edward Scissorhands."
 Rozema also directed the Six Gestures (part of the Yo-Yo Ma Inspired by Bach television series), which combined images of Yo-Yo Ma performing with skating sequences by Jane Torvill and Christopher Dean, interwoven with J.S.
 Bach's first-person narrative.
 Six Gestures was nominated for a Grammy and won an Emmy Award for Outstanding Classical Music-Dance Program, as well as a Golden Rose, the top television award in Europe.
 She then directed the romance film When Night Is Falling in 1995 starring Pascale Bussières and Rachael Crawford, and featuring Don McKellar and Tracy Wright.

 Rozema's next two feature films were made outside Canada; Mansfield Park (1999) is a revisionist adaptation of Jane Austen's novel of that name.
 Happy Days (2000), an Irish production, is a film version of Samuel Beckett's humorously despairing play in which a woman lives partially buried in a mound of sand.